boardmandillon/AI-Medical-base-application/README.md

 # AI Medical base application

-The base of our final year project that we will be working off of later on.
+The base of our final year project.

 ## Prerequisites